jrnewton/udemy-css-complete-guide/_notes/NOTES.md

 You can change this via `box-sizing` style.

 # Display Property
-* none: element is not visible but present in the DOM.
+* `none`: element is not visible but present in the DOM.
 It does not block a position in the layout.
-* block
+* `block`
-* inline
+* `inline`
-* inline-block: render like an inline element (Ie renders next to adjacent elements) with additional box properties like x-top, x-bottom and width, height available. __TODO__: confirm all box properties are true.
+* `inline-block`: render like an inline element (Ie renders next to adjacent elements) with additional box properties like x-top, x-bottom and width, height available. __TODO__: confirm all box properties are true.

 There is also `visibility: none` which will hide the element but the element will continue to block it's position in the layout.

 **Inline Block is sensative to whitespace in HTML source**

 # Pseudo Things
-Classes - `:class_name` - define a style for a _specific state_ of an element, Eg hover, read-only, first-child, not.
+* Classes - `:class_name` - define a style for a _specific state_ of an element, Eg hover, read-only, first-child, not.
-Element - `::element_name` - define a style for a _specific part_ of an element, Eg before, after, first-letter.
+* Element - `::element_name` - define a style for a _specific part_ of an element, Eg before, after, first-letter.
 [Pseudo-elements act as if you had added a whole new element to the DOM, and enable you to style that.](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Pseudo_classes_and_elements#summary)

 # Tricks
 * Set all parent elements to `height: 100%;` to allow child element to have a specific height.